 The below data represents averages for over 50 cosmetic surgeons that currently use the AdLuge Marketing Intelligence tool.

-The following article outlines the average Google AdWords paid search metrics from September, 2013.
+The following article outlines the average Google Ads paid search metrics from September, 2013.
 This data has been compared to paid search account data from June, four months earlier.

-Although many variables can affect each campaign, this information is valuable in helping the Cosmetic Surgery industry evaluate the performance of their AdWords campaigns.
+Although many variables can affect each campaign, this information is valuable in helping the Cosmetic Surgery industry evaluate the performance of their Google Ads campaigns.
 Comparing your performance to competitors and others within your industry throughout North America can help determine whether there is need for improvement in your strategy.

 The average Cosmetic Surgeon spent $1565.43 in September.
 This is down from $1921.17 in June.
 This is a great example of the industry fluctuations in averages and trends month over month.
 Now that summer has passed, peak season may have already gone by as well.
 Although overall spend decreased, you’ll notice that the relative cost per conversion and impression share showed very little change!